henhalpertt/hearts-game-C/README.md

 ## Input Directions:<br><br>

 In order to run the game, please use the makefile.<br>
-One must enter a valid number of players. the number enteres will be the number of real players. the rest of the players will play as bots.<br>
+One must enter a valid number of players. the number entered will be the number of real players. the rest of the players will play as bots.<br>
 Maximum # of players: 4 (no bots),<br>
 Minimum # of players: 0 (4 bots playing against each other).<br>